mdsol/mauth-client-dotnet/README.md

 On the .NET Framework side (WebAPI, Owin, Core) we are using the latest version (as of date 1.81) of the [BouncyCastle](https://github.com/bcgit/bc-csharp) library; on the .NET Standard side (Core, AspNetCore) we are using the portable fork of the [BouncyCastle](https://github.com/onovotny/BouncyCastle-PCL) library.

+##### What are the major changes in the 5.0.0 version?
+In this version we have removed the property `DisableV1` from `MAuthSigningOptions`.
+Instead, we have added new option as `SignVersions` in `MAuthSigningOptions` which takes comma-separated values of "v1" and "v2" protocol.
+If this option is not provided, then it will sign in by "v2" protocol as default.

 ##### What are the major changes in the 4.0.0 version?